Pepperstone review: Australian forex and commodities broker

 What are Pepperstone's spreads?

 As Pepperstone is an ECN forex broker, spreads shown on the MetaTrader 4 platform are variable.
 Quotes are sourced from a list of partner banks and liquidity providers, so they're always changing depending on market conditions.

 If you're trading on a Pepperstone Razor account, then you can be assured that the prices you're seeing are sourced directly from the interbank market and absolutely zero mark-up is applied.
 This is why during peak times, such as the London open, you can often see spreads on EUR/USD as low as 0.

 What are the pros and cons of trading forex with Pepperstone?

 - Access more than 70 tradable instruments.
 Pepperstone provides high-speed access to 77 markets across forex, CFDs and cryptocurrencies.

 - Trading platforms.
-Access your Pepperstone trading account on your PC, Mac, via the web, and Apple or Android mobile device.
+Access your Pepperstone trading account on your PC, Mac or Apple or Android mobile device and via the web.